Agate at a Glance

 Blue Lace Agate

-Soft baby-blue and white banding that promotes gentle, compassionate communication.
-One of the most popular varieties for Throat Chakra work and calming anxious energy.
+Soft baby-blue and white banding.
+People use it for calmer, more compassionate communication.
+Popular for Throat Chakra work and soothing anxious energy.

 Moss Agate

-Translucent chalcedony with green dendritic inclusions resembling moss or foliage.
-Associated with nature spirits, new beginnings, and abundance — a favorite among gardeners.
+Translucent chalcedony with green dendritic inclusions that look like moss or foliage.
+Associated with new beginnings, abundance, and nature connection.
+Gardeners seem especially drawn to it.

 Fire Agate

-Contains iridescent layers of limonite that produce flashes of red, orange, yellow, and brown.
-Stimulates vitality, passion, and the courageous expression of one's deepest desires.
+Contains iridescent layers of limonite that flash red, orange, yellow, and brown.
+Used for vitality, motivation, and expressing what you actually want.

 Notable Origins